JiahengHu/JiahengHu.github.io/_posts/2018-2-25-Useful Formulas for Math.md

 title: Useful Formulas for Math
 ---

 I am opening a new post for formulas in Learning Theory and general Machine Learning area.
 It is purely mathamatically based.
 It is suggested to use it as reference instead of studying them one by one.

+**Note: You can share this post to social network at the bottom.**

 # Probability Theory and Expectation
 ## Law of Total Expectection (a.k.a.
 Tower Rule)